SamarthSaxena10/ShardeumDapp-Kit/README.md

 - **Pages**: Individual pages for demonstrating functionality for 3 major verticals in web3 - RPC, NFT and Defi.

 - **Smart Contracts**: All primary smart contracts used in the application can be found in the '**contracts**' directory and the appropriate scripts in the '**scripts**' directory.

-## ✨ Contributing Guidelines

-We warmly welcome contributions to the Shardeum Dapp Boilerplate!
-Whether you're fixing bugs, adding new features, or improving documentation, your help makes a big difference.